rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/july.md

 #### Notable Fixes

-* Fixed issue to fasten up applying configurations to multiple devices.
+* Fixed issue to speed up applying configurations to multiple devices.
 * Added validation check for parameters of deployments running on devices.
 * Fixed the default option displayed for resource limits when adding executables to packages.